DexCom (DXCM) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the medical device company had lost 6.58% over the past month.
-This has lagged the Medical sector's gain of 0.54% and the S&P 500's gain of 2.3% in that time.
+Coming into today, shares of the medical device company had lost 4.84% in the past month.
+In that same time, the Medical sector lost 0.75%, while the S&P 500 gained 5.73%.

-Investors will be hoping for strength from DexCom as it approaches its next earnings release.
-On that day, DexCom is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 52.94%.
+DexCom will be looking to display strength as it nears its next earnings release, which is expected to be February 9, 2023.
+The company is expected to report EPS of $0.26, up 52.94% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $811.79 million, up 16.27% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for DexCom.
+Investors should also note any recent changes to analyst estimates for DexCom.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.95% lower within the past month.
-DexCom is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.95% lower.
+DexCom is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that DXCM currently has a PEG ratio of 2.91.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Instruments industry currently had an average PEG ratio of 2.25 as of yesterday's close.
+It is also worth noting that DXCM currently has a PEG ratio of 2.92.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Medical - Instruments was holding an average PEG ratio of 2.27 at yesterday's closing price.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 143, which puts it in the bottom 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report